tiagoessex/Comercial-Entities-Duplication-Detection/README.md

 * Else, returns: *{"DUPLICATED":0}*

 # Notes:
-* Albeit all input fields are optional, algorithms usage depends on them.
+* Albeit all input fields are optional, algorithm selection depends on them.
+* *IF A FIELD HAS NO VALUE, THEN DO NOT SET IT TO NONE, JUST DO NOT INSERTED IT IN THE DATA STRUCTURE* - use the createData() function to prevent any problem.

 # Algorithms: